hSDB-instrument/hsdb-instrument.github.io/README.md

 ![Figure 4](figures/fig4.png)

-***Figure 4.* The number of annotations by instrument category for robotic gastrectomy.** The graph was plotted on a logarithmic scale.
+***Figure 4.* The number of annotations by instrument category for robotic gastrectomy.** The graph was plotted in a logarithmic scale.

 ![Figure 5](figures/fig5.png)